stoeps13/connections-doc/source/admin/migrate/c_inplace_upgrade_considerations.md

 -   Evaluate data integrity in the new environment now that production data is migrated.
 -   Complete any remaining post-migration tasks.

+!!! note
-**Note:** If Component Pack is part of your deployment, the Connections 8.0 upgrade brings some additional configurations into play, like the OpenSearch configuration in LCC.xml.
+    If Component Pack is part of your deployment, the Connections 8.0 upgrade brings some additional configurations into play, like the OpenSearch configuration in LCC.xml.
 For a hybrid upgrade, it makes sense to implement some configuration changes in the new environment before performing the upgrade.

 ## Connections customizations {#section_qwk_qvr_qqb .section}